francistopher/ReLearningPy/README.md

 ### Readings

 Here are the assigned [readings](/mit/readings.PNG) from the book below.

-Even though it's based of an older version of Python, I'm going to read it entirely, suit yourself.
+Even though it's based of an older version of Python, I'm going to read it entirely.

+Suit yourself.

 [Introduction to Computation and Programming Using Python (With Application to Understanding Data)](https://www.amazon.com/Introduction-Computation-Programming-Using-Python/dp/0262529629/ref=sr_1_3?dchild=1&keywords=introduction+to+computer+science+and+programming+using+python&qid=1622683060&sr=8-3)